Boughten52/D7024E-Group-3/README.md

 ```
 sudo docker node ls
 ```
-The, enter the directory /home/martinaskolin/D7024E-Group-3 which contains the docker-compose.yml file, and deploy the stack by running:
+Then, enter the directory /home/martinaskolin/D7024E-Group-3 which contains the docker-compose.yml file, and deploy the stack by running:
 ```
 sudo docker stack deploy -c docker-compose.yml STACKNAME
 ```